What Are AI Agents and How Are They Different From Chatbots?

 | Best For | Accuracy, safety | Speed, volume | Long documents |

-One more thing.
-Open-source models (Llama 3 70B, Mixtral) are viable for agents that handle sensitive data and can't use external APIs.
-Tool use accuracy is lower (75-80%), but you control the infrastructure entirely.
-Running a 70B model on 2x A100 GPUs costs roughly $3,000-$5,000/month — cheaper than API fees at very high volume.
+One more thing worth saying.
+Open-source models like Llama 3 70B and Mixtral are viable for agents that touch sensitive data and can't call external APIs.
+Tool use accuracy sits lower, around 75-80%, but you own the whole infrastructure.
+Running a 70B model on 2x A100 GPUs costs roughly $3,000-$5,000 a month.
+At very high volume, that comes in cheaper than API fees.

 Common AI Agent Failures and How to Prevent Them

-A 2026 Stanford study on deployed AI agents found that 43% of production agent failures stem from insufficient guardrails, not from model limitations.
+A 2026 Stanford study on deployed AI agents found 43% of production agent failures stem from insufficient guardrails, not from model limitations.
 The agent did exactly what it was told.
-The problem was that nobody told it what NOT to do.
+Nobody had told it what NOT to do.

 Failure 1: Infinite loops.
-The agent calls a tool, gets an unexpected result, tries the same tool again with slightly different parameters, gets the same result, and repeats indefinitely.
-Fix: set a hard cap on steps (10-20 for most agents), implement loop detection (same tool called 3x with similar params = abort), and add a fallback response for when the agent can't complete the task.
+The agent calls a tool, gets an odd result, tries the same tool again with slightly different parameters, gets the same result, and loops forever.
+The fix is threefold.
+Set a hard cap on steps, 10-20 for most agents.
+Add loop detection, where the same tool called three times with similar params triggers an abort.
+And give it a fallback response for when it simply can't finish the task.

 Failure 2: Hallucinated tool calls.
-The agent invents a tool that doesn't exist or calls a real tool with fabricated parameters.
-This happens when tool descriptions are vague or when the model encounters a situation none of the tools address.
-Fix: validate every tool call against the schema before execution, return clear error messages for invalid calls, and give the agent an explicit "I can't do this" option in the system prompt.
+The agent invents a tool that doesn't exist, or calls a real one with made-up parameters.
+This tends to happen when tool descriptions are vague, or when the model hits a situation that none of the tools cover.
+The fix is to validate every tool call against the schema before you run it, send back clear error messages for invalid calls, and hand the agent an explicit "I can't do this" option right in the system prompt.

 Failure 3: Context window overflow.
-Long conversations or large tool responses fill the context window, and the agent starts forgetting earlier instructions.
-A support agent that works perfectly for 5 turns degrades at turn 20.
-Fix: implement conversation summarization — compress older messages into a summary every 10 turns.
-Use RAG to retrieve relevant history instead of stuffing everything into context.
+Long conversations or bulky tool responses fill the context window, and the agent starts forgetting its earlier instructions.
+A support agent that's flawless for five turns falls apart by turn 20.
+The fix is conversation summarization.
+Compress older messages into a summary every 10 turns or so.
+Then lean on RAG to pull back the relevant history rather than cramming everything into context.

 Failure 4: Cost explosions.
-An agent that makes 50 LLM calls to answer a simple question.
-Or an agent that loops through a large dataset, making an API call per row.
-One client's prototype ran up $4,000 in API fees during a single overnight test.
-Fix: set per-request cost caps, monitor token usage in real-time, use cheaper models for subtasks, and cache frequent tool results.
+An agent that fires 50 LLM calls to answer one simple question.
+Or one that loops through a big dataset and makes an API call per row.
+We watched a client's prototype rack up $4,000 in API fees over a single overnight test.
+The fix is to set per-request cost caps, watch token usage in real time, push subtasks to cheaper models, and cache the tool results you hit often.

 Failure 5: Unsafe actions.
-An agent with database write access that deletes records instead of updating them.
-An email agent that sends messages to the wrong recipients.
-Fix: principle of least privilege — every tool should have the minimum permissions needed.
-Add confirmation steps for destructive actions.
-In production, log every action and alert on anomalies.
+An agent with database write access that deletes records when it meant to update them.
+An email agent that fires messages off to the wrong recipients.
+The fix starts with least privilege.
+Every tool gets the minimum permissions it needs, nothing more.
+Add a confirmation step in front of any destructive action.
+And in production, log every action and alert the moment something looks off.